opennode/waldur-core/docs/api/quotas.rst

 Setting quota limit and usage
 -----------------------------

-To set quota limit or usage issue PUT request at **/api/quotas/<quota uuid>** with new usage and/or limit values
+To set quota limit issue PUT request at **/api/quotas/<quota uuid>** with new usage and/or limit values

 .. code-block:: http